Lab Snapshots

 D - Main power switch, E - Selection knob, F - Connector for external device

-The AstroDriver is essentially a specialized intervalometer with additional features useful in astrophotography.
-Menu navigation is done with an encoder that has a built-in momentary switch.
+The AstroDriver is essentially a specialized intervalometer with additional features useful for astrophotography.
+Menu navigation is performed using an encoder with a built-in momentary switch.
 There are three main modes available:

 Fig.7

-In normal mode, the user can select the interval between photos in the range of 1s-99h (exposure usually limited to 30-120s, it's depends on type of SLR).
-Bulb mode allows setting both the interval and the camera's shutter speed in the same range of 1s-99h.
-In normal and bulb modes, you can enable the option to put the digital SLR in standby mode between photos to reduce power consumption (device will send to the camera signal for wake up before taking the next photo).
-I have also implemented the possibility of controlling external devices - there are two outputs with galvanic isolation (one normally on and one normally off) programmed independently.
+In normal mode, the user can select the interval between photos in the range of 1s to 99h (with exposure usually limited to 30-120s, depending on the type of SLR).
+Bulb mode allows setting both the interval and the camera's shutter speed in the same range of 1s to 99h.
+In normal and bulb modes, you can enable the option to put the digital SLR in standby mode between photos to reduce power consumption (the device will send a signal to the camera to wake it up before taking the next photo).
+I have also implemented the capability to control external devices—there are two outputs with galvanic isolation (one normally on and one normally off) that are programmed independently.
 The set parameters are stored in non-volatile EEPROM memory.

 Astro mode requires connecting the AstroDriver to both the digital camera and the control system of the equatorial mount.
-This enables me to automate the process of polar alignment, which involves aligning the rotational axis of a telescope's equatorial mount parallel to Earth's axis.
-This procedure is necessary so that the equatorial mount can effectively compensate for the effects of the Earth's rotation.
+This enables automation of the polar alignment process, which involves aligning the rotational axis of a telescope's equatorial mount parallel to Earth's axis.
+This procedure is necessary for the equatorial mount to effectively compensate for the Earth's rotation.

-The AstroDriver enables easier taking of long-exposure photography, where stars remain sharp and no trails are observed (Fig.8, vide Fig.4).
+The AstroDriver facilitates long-exposure photography, ensuring that stars remain sharp and no trails are observed (Fig. 8, vide Fig. 4).

 Fig.8 - Stars with no trails

-AstroDriver is very helpful in properly setting up an equatorial mount and taking photos.
-Figures 9-11 show example photographs of deep sky objects that I was able to capture using the described technique.
+AstroDriver is very helpful for properly setting up an equatorial mount and taking photos.
+Figures 9-11 show example photographs of deep-sky objects that I was able to capture using the described technique.

 Fig.9 - The Horse Head Nebula